Perfectly Secure Communication, based on Graph-Topological Addressing in Unique-Neighborhood Networks: An Sufficient Algebraic Condition for UNN

-Constructing optimal networks w.r.t. to some cost function $c:\set{0,1}^{n\times n}\to\R$ on the adjacency matrix is then a matter of constrained nonlinear optimization:
+Constructing optimal networks w.r.t. some cost function $c:\set{0,1}^{n\times n}\to\R$ on the adjacency matrix is then a matter of constrained nonlinear optimization:

-The problem for directed graphs is straightforward by replacing the constraints accordingly.
 One instance of \eqref{eqn:optimization} could be, for example, looking for the smallest \ac{UNN} in which a given graph $G$ appears as a subgraph.
 Conversely, we can look for the largest subgraph inside $G$ that is a \ac{UNN}.
 This is done in the next section.